 If you’re drinking pasteurized milk, then at least you know what you really need and what not by avoiding raw milk.
 While, for raw milk, which is said to have more nutrients than any forms, it does have the bacteria which can do more harm to our body if not boiled or pasteurized.
 It would be highly controversial to say that one must avoid raw milk and adopt for having boiled or pasteurized milk, but that’s a fact of life we cannot ignore.
-Up to my knowledge, i don’t even know a single person or family who don’t boil milk before using it for any other purpose.
+Up to my knowledge, I don’t even know a single person or family who doesn’t boil milk before using it for any other purpose.

 So, What is Changing Now?
 Boiled to Pasteurized Milk?